wct432/sf_building_complaints/README.md

     <li>Scikit-Learn</li>
 <ul>

-# 2. Exploratory Analysis and Visualizations
+# 2. Exploratory Analysis, Pre-Processing, and Visualizations
 We will begin by exploring the dataset we will be working with to get an idea of the number of complaints for each department,
 how many null values and duplicates there are, what words are most frequent throughout the dataset and different deaparments,
 and other information about the corpus, or body of text we will be working with.